 Get Representation for Your Oil and Gas Accident

 All workers have the right to work in a safe environment.
 If you’ve suffered an injury from an accident while working in the oilfield, you may need to fight for the compensation you’re owed to cover your medical expenses, lost wages, pain and suffering, and other losses.

-Most importantly, you’ll need a devoted personal injury team familiar with maritime law.
+Most importantly, you’ll need a team of attorneys that specializes in offshore injuries.
 In Louisiana, that team is Morrow, Morrow, Ryan, Bassett and Haik.
 Call us today at 800-356-6776 for more information, or schedule your free consultation online.